Which city is cheaper, Dallas or Columbus?

 Should I visit Columbus or Dallas?
 This is a common question asked by many travelers.
 By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
 So, let's dive into the details and the data, which all comes from actual travelers.

 The capital city of Ohio, Columbus sits at the meeting point of America's Rust Belt, Bible Belt, Appalachia, and the Plains.
 It is also home of Ohio State University, which is a major financial and economic force in the city.
 You'll likely need a car to navigate the city, although there is a bus system, COTA, which can take you to some of Columbus' highlights.

 Located in the north central part of the state, Dallas is a prominent city in Texas and is one of the most populated metropolitan areas in the United States of America.
 The business reputation of Dallas rose from its historical status as the center for cotton and oil industries.
 It was also positioned among numerous railroads.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Columbus is $126, while the average daily cost in Dallas is $103.
+The average daily cost (per person) in Columbus is $126, while the average daily cost in Dallas is $112.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Columbus and Dallas in more detail.
+What follows is a categorical breakdown of travel costs for Columbus and Dallas in more detail.